-At the end of 2009 there were 23 natural gas retail suppliers.
-During 2009 number of retail suppliers decreased due to mergers.
+At the end of 2010 there were 23 natural gas retail suppliers.
 Many of the natural gas retailers in Finland are relatively small having only dozens of customers.
 The share of the top three retail suppliers is about 50 per cent of the total volume.
-The retail supply of natural gas has grown with an annual rate of 2 per cent.
 In addition to the original domestic retail suppliers, there are also retail suppliers owned by foreign-based companies.
 The market entrance of the foreign-based companies has occurred through acquisitions.

 No new retail suppliers without any affiliate connection to either TSO or DSOs in Finland have entered the market since the introduction of natural gas markets.
-As regards vertical integration in the natural gas retail market, the wholesale supplier and TSO Gasum Oy is downward vertically integrated into natural gas retail supply and distribution network operation through its ownership in Gasum Paikallisjakelu (Local distribution) Oy.
+As regards vertical integration in the natural gas retail market, the wholesale supplier and TSO Gasum Oy is downward vertically integrated into natural gas retail supply and distribution network operation through its ownership in Gasum Paikallisjakelu Oy.

-Estimated national average natural gas prices in February 2009 for one reference customer are shown in Table 11.
+Estimated national average natural gas prices in February 2010 for one reference customer are shown in Table 11.
 In smaller reference customer groups there are only few customers within distribution companies leading into problems when representative prices are to be defined.
 These prices are defined from end-user prices within obligation to supply.